abeaton/fluent-keys/README.md

 * I recommend trying out this library and seeing if it works well for you
 * TODO: I haven't tested out how performant this library is
-* TODO: I still need to publish as an NPM package